-In this paper we introduce an AP-based policing scheme for 802.11 Wireless LANs that is (i) demonstrably effective against a broad class of misbehaviours, (ii) soundly-based, i.e., provably hard to circumvent, and importantly, (iii) amenable to practical implementation, as we demonstrate via prototyping on existing commodity hardware.
+In this paper we introduce an AP-based policing scheme for 802.11 Wireless LANs that is (i) demonstrably effective against a broad class of misbehaviours, (ii) soundly-based, i.e. provably hard to circumvent and, importantly, (iii) amenable to practical implementation on existing commodity hardware.
 With this policing scheme, the AP controls the transmission attempt rate of misbehaving stations by acknowledging their frames with a probability that depends on the deviation of the stations' transmission attempt rate from the fair value.
 Decreasing the probability of acknowledgement causes a client station to backoff its contention window, thereby reducing its transmit rate and restoring fairness.
-An important feature of this approach is that it only requires measuring the transmit rate of each client station, which is straightforward as all traffic passes through the AP in the infrastructure operational mode, and does not require identification of the specific type of misbehaviour being performed (e.g., shorter backoff, frame bursting, etc.).
-This features make the proposed scheme particularly suitable for nomadic Wi-Fi hot spots set up using smart phones or pocket 3G routers, as well as mobile broadband network services on the move, e.g., in-flight Wi-Fi, wireless access on public transportation (buses, underground railway,1 etc.), and even hot air balloons that provide Internet connectivity to remote areas.2
+An important feature of this approach is that it only requires measuring the transmit rate of each client station, which is straightforward as all traffic passes through the AP in the infrastructure operational mode, and does not require identification of the specific type of misbehaviour being performed (e.g. shorter backoff, frame bursting, etc.).

-We provide a mathematical analysis of the proposed policing algorithm's convergence properties and prove its robustness in the presence of users that can detect APs that penalise misbehaviour.
-More precisely, we show that any strategy that seeks to game our policing algorithm, deviating from the fair operation, necessarily leads to lesser goodput for a misbehaving station in the long run.
+We provide a mathematical analysis of the proposed

+policing algorithm's convergence properties and prove its robustness in the presence of users that can detect APs that penalise misbehaviour.
+More precisely, we show that any strategy that seeks to game our policing algorithm, deviating from the fair operation, necessarily leads to lesser goodput performance for a misbehaving station in the long run.